 Taking the Ferry

 Sarah and John B. make plans to go to the mainland to see a map in the UNC Archives, sneaking onto a ship on the way there.
 On the way back, they board the ferry.
+A ferry to Wilmington appears in the third season.

 The ferry itself is the Carolina Belle, a harbor tour boat in Charleston.
 There are also water taxi services that run between downtown Charleston and Mount Pleasant.
 In real life, you can take the ferries to Ocracoke and Hatteras islands in the Outer Banks.